 A friend who works at a bank has nearly 10 weeks vacation, not counting national holidays.
 Another friend in insurance has just over 8 weeks.
 The difference between banks versus insurance industry is just due to how those industry leaders negotiated with their union, even though both friends are in the same actual job post.
 It seems a bit unfair for the guy working in insurance, but I suppose with 8 weeks paid vacation, no one is crying for him.

 French children have even more holidays than that, basically every 6 weeks of school they get 2 weeks off.
 So those grownup French adults are really tightening their belt with their 6-10 weeks off.

 So, what do you think, are you ready to book your one-way ticket to France yet?
-Will you trade-in your dream of working 35 hours a week, in order to get 8 weeks vacation?
+Will you follow your dream of working a “French-style” 35 hours workweek, in order to get 8 weeks vacation?
 Comment below and let me know!

 - History, Culture, & Things to do in Strasbourg: Buschur!December 10, 2019/

 - History, Culture, & Things to do in Marseille: Aux Armes!December 8, 2019/